-Metadata generation at the server side

-Given a video representation, a set of display attenuation maps is generated by the encoding system provided by the server to reduce locally and smartly the brightness of the video representation’s frames.
-Each display attenuation map optimizes the trade-off between the resulting video quality and energy reduction.

-The display attenuation map associated with a video representation is computed to reduce the energy consumption of displaying this representation by an energy-reduction rate indicated as a reduction percentage.

-A display attenuation map Media Segment and its associated video Media Segment(s) shall be time aligned on Segment boundaries.
-A display attenuation map Media Segment is an ISOBMFF file which contains samples for a restricted video track, where each sample is a coded display attenuation map frame.
-The carriage of display attenuation map data in ISOBMFF files is specified in subclause 5.3.3.

 Metadata signalling in the MPD manifest file

 Display attenuation map Representations for a video are signalled in their own Adaptation Set within the MPD file.
 This Adaptation Set is henceforth referred to as a Display Attenuation Map Adaptation Set.
 The @codecs attribute for a Display Attenuation Map Adaptation Set, or Representations of this Adaptation Set if @codecs is not signalled for the AdaptationSet element, is set based on the respective codec used for encoding the attenuation map.
 The value of @codecs shall be set to 'resv.gmat.XXXX', where XXXX corresponds to the four-character code (4CC) of the video codec and shall be identical to the original_format field in the RestrictedSchemeInfoBox of the sample entry of the corresponding ISOBMFF track, clause 5.3.3.